pioorg/Testcontainers-performance-up/README.md

 Next, do we really need to start containers one by one?\
 Nope, we can make Testcontainers parallel: `@Testcontainers(parallel = true)`.

-Wait, aren't we still starting containers too often?
+Wait, aren't we still starting containers too often?\
+Maybe a `static` block is even better than `static` fields.